 - Enable 301 redirects on WordPress

-- Enable 301 redirect on .htaccess file
+- Enable 301 redirects on the .htaccess file

-Install SSL Certificate on Your Hosting
+Install an SSL Certificate on Your Hosting

 Some hosting comes with a pre-installed SSL certificate.
 But if your hosting does not have it yet, go ahead and Install & activate the SSL certificate on your hosting.